iOS 26

 Gotechtor select and review products independently.
 When you purchase through our links, we may earn a commission.
 See our ethics statement.

-Before powering that phone and start downloading a bunch of apps, take your time to check out your new device.
-Peel off any plastic that covers up the phone.
-Go through the package, see what comes with it.
+Before powering on your phone and downloading a bunch of apps, take your time to check out your new device.
+Peel off any plastic that covers the phone.
+Go through the package and see what comes with it.

-Some Android phones come with disassembly tools, so be careful to not throw anything away, in case you want to change the battery or remove the SIM card.
+Some Android phones come with disassembly tools, so be careful not to throw anything away if you want to change the battery or remove the SIM card.

 The very first thing you need to do after powering your phone is to set up your Google Account.
 It’s, without a doubt, one of the most important things to do when you get a new Android Phone.
 If you don’t have one, go ahead and create one, it’s free.